12 Advanced topics

 install("affyio")

-10.1.4 Removing packages
+12.1.4 Removing packages

 This is probably not something that you’ll find yourself doing often, but if you need to uninstall a package, you can do so using remove.packages.
 Perhaps you’ve installed the development version of a package and want to remove it, so that you can install the stable version again?
-If you for instance want to uninstall the beepr package64, you’d run the following:
+If you for instance want to uninstall the beepr package60, you’d run the following:

 remove.packages("beepr")

-10.2 Speeding up computations with parallelisation
+12.2 Speeding up computations with parallelisation

-Modern computers have CPU’s with multiple cores and threads, which allows us to speed up computations by performing them in parallel.
+Modern computers have CPUs with multiple cores and threads, which allows us to speed up computations by performing them in parallel.
 Some functions in R do this by default, but far from all do.
 In this section, we’ll have a look at how to run parallel versions of for loops and functionals.

-10.2.1 Parallelising for loops
+12.2.1 Parallelising for loops

 First, we’ll have a look at how to parallelise a for loop.
 We’ll use the foreach, parallel, and doParallel packages, so let’s install them if you haven’t already: